buildout/buildout/doc/getting-started.rst

 tested configuration.

-You shouldn't pin versions for a component, such as a library, because doing so inhibits the ability for users of your component to integrate it with their dependencies, which may overlap with yours.
-If you know that your component only works a range of versions of some dependency, the express the range in your project requirements.
+You shouldn't pin versions for a component, such as a library, because doing so inhibits the ability of users of your component to integrate it with their dependencies, which may overlap with yours.
+If you know that your component only works for a specific range of versions of some dependency, set the range in your project requirements.
 Don't require specific versions.

 .. _unpinning-versions: